TheWidlarzGroup/react-native-video/docs/pages/component/events.md

 }
 ```

-### `onSubtitleTracks`
+### `onTextTrackDataChanged`
-Callback function that is called when subtitles are available.
-This provides the actual subtitle content.
+Callback function that is called when new subtitle data is available.
+It provides the actual subtitle content for the current selected text track, if available (mainly WebVTT).

 Payload: